AravindanSridhar/GPS-Sim/README.md

 # GPS-Sim
 A simple REST based NodeJS Server for simulating GPS clients/emitters.
 Upload your CSV file with GPS co-ordinates, set time interval, configure port and start simulating away.
+You dont need to carry around your phone or create custom scripts to simulate your GPS trajectory.
+Just use this application to load your CSV and start hitting your server with REST calls.

 This is a NodeJS web applicaiton that you can quickly spin up, upload trajectory and start emitting RESTful POSTs to your application server that consumes termporal GPS data.
 Use this app to simulate a moving vechile or any trajectory that needs to be simulated.